andamira/medula/README.md

 2. Install the dependencies

-  `gem install compass sass susy breakpoint`
+  `gem install compass sass susy breakpoint --no-ri --no-rdoc`

-3. Place it in theme folder, activate it from WordPress, and start developing.
+3. Place it in theme folder, activate it from WordPress, and start developing like there's no tomorrow.

-4. You can run `compass-watch.sh` script from `/lib/scss/` folder so it automatically monitor changes & creates updated css files.
+4. You can run `compass-watch.sh` script from `/lib/scss/` folder so it automatically monitor changes & updates the css files.

 ## Features & Key Points

 * Starter Theme

   Ósea is not designed to be a parent theme, nor a framework.
-It is designed to be a clean starting point to modify each time into a different theme.
+It is designed to be a clean starting point to modify for each project, developing over it.

 * Simplicity & Minimalism

-  Everything is in it's own place and a has a purpose.
-An effort is made in making it simple to be fully understood, as well as very powerful.
+  Everything has a purpose and its own place.
+An big effort has been made in making it simple to be fully understood, as well as remaining very powerful.

 * Modularity and Maintainability.

   DRY principles.
 Clear documentation.
 Index present in all files.
+Follows the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/).

 * Mobile First

-  Lightweight, Progressively Enhanced, Magical Grid System.
+  Lightweight, Progressively Enhanced, Powerful Grid System.

 * Advanced Functionality

-  Ósea comes with a stater plugin in /lib/plugin/ where you can write all the functionality that [doesn't really belong in the theme](http://justintadlock.com/archives/2013/09/14/why-custom-post-types-belong-in-plugins) like Custom Post Types, Taxonomies, Shortcodes, Analytics, etc. You can either enable it from the functions.php file or you can move the folder to the plugins folder and turn it into a standalone plugin. [(SEE DOCS)](https://github.com/andamira/osea/wiki/Plugin)
+  Ósea comes with a stater plugin in /lib/plugin/ where you can write all the functionality that [doesn't really belong in the theme](http://justintadlock.com/archives/2013/09/14/why-custom-post-types-belong-in-plugins) like Custom Post Types, Taxonomies, Shortcodes, Analytics, etc. You can either enable it from the functions.php file or you can move the folder to the plugins folder and turn it into a standalone plugin. [[WIKI]](https://github.com/andamira/osea/wiki/Plugin)

 * Debug mode